Learn how to buy a piano, including what to look for and what options will meet your needs

 - Bench: Some pianos are sold with a bench included, but not all!
 Check with the seller if you need a bench.
 Pedals are also great to have, though you can do without them in the beginning.

 Acoustic pianos have all of these automatically, and generally, so do hybrids.
 Most digital pianos have them too, but check the specs to be sure!
 Electronic keyboards rarely have all three of these qualities, if any.

 What are you willing to invest?
 Do you want a quick, cheap solution, or would you prefer to start with good quality that will last years?
 How much can you budget for that quality?
-Answering these questions will help you make a decision you’ll be happy with!
+Answering these questions will help you make a decision on how to buy a piano that you’ll be happy with!

 In our next post, we’ll talk about where you can buy pianos.
 There are more options than you think!
-Here’s what else is coming up in this series:
+Here’s what else is coming up in this guide to buying a piano series: